networkoptix/nx_open_integrations/node_js/readme.md

     http://www.networkoptix.com/develop-with-meta/

 ### Quick Start
+1) Make sure that you are in the project directory. **Ex: 'cd ~/develop/node_js'.**
-1) Run 'npm install'.
+2) Run 'npm install'.
-2) Go to the examples directory
+3) Go to the examples directory
-3) Run 'tsc *.ts'
+4) Run 'tsc *.ts'
-4) Edit the nodeConfig.json file with the following. **Note: Leave the rules section empty, the scripts will fill it in automatically.**
+5) Edit the nodeConfig.json file with the following. **Note: Leave the rules section empty, the scripts will fill it in automatically.**
   ```json
    {